 The following items must be received in the electronic application:

-- General information about Graduate Admissions and applying online.
+- General Graduate Admissions information

 - Statement of purpose